rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 >> NOTE: Auto generation of thumbnails works **ONLY** with local images.
 Generating thumbnails from remote images, videos, music and such, is not possible.

-#### Safari 5 on Windows

-In order for RokBox to operate properly for Safari 5 users on Windows, you will need to add a browser-specific CSS file with the following code:

-`.rokbox-wrapper .rokbox-outer .rokbox-row .rokbox-inner .rokbox-container {
-min-width: 50% !important;
-}`

->> Apple does not support Safari on Windows any longer.

 [editor-button]: editor_button.md
 [data-rokbox-caption]: #data-rokbox-caption
 [data-rokbox-album]: #data-rokbox-album